AbyssalSoda/KB-Mosaicore/README.md

+## SynthScrape GUI Notes
+All modifications to code will be marked with the keyword: Abyssal Modifications

 ## KoboldAI - Your gateway to GPT writing

 This is a browser-based front-end for AI-assisted writing with multiple local & remote AI models.
 It offers the standard array of tools, including Memory, Author's Note, World Info, Save & Load, adjustable AI settings, formatting options, and the ability to import existing AI Dungeon adventures.
 You can also turn on Adventure mode and play the game like AI Dungeon Unleashed.